 We had a have a look at different markets, particularly Japan the place many apps explicitly present obtain numbers to encourage customers to put in the app.
 For example, the Japanese app クラッシュフィーバー (Crash Fever) nonetheless reveals banned key phrases in its quick description and icon however we’ve got not noticed any drop in its visibility.

 クラッシュフィーバー (Crash Fever) quick description replace on the Japan Play Retailer seen on AppTweak’s Timeline (2021).

 Has Google penalized apps for forbidden graphics in icons?

-Why has Google changed its policies?
+Why has Google modified its insurance policies?

 Recently, each the App Retailer and the Play Retailer have obtained a lot consideration and scrutiny for numerous practices, together with price assortment or rip-off apps with excessive subscription prices.
 Google’s newest transfer seemingly displays its intention to clear up the Play Retailer and permit higher-quality apps and video games to shine.
 These new pointers will make the Play Retailer extra just like the App Retailer, now with the identical title size and related positions on deceptive key phrases.